d-alex171/wizardGame/README.md

 # wizardGame
-Competition entry on the theme of wizardry
+2021 FOBISIA Creative Coding Competition entry on the theme of wizardry To launch the program, please run 'main' file and make sure that at least python 3.6.6 and pygame 2.0.1 installed